I Was Arrested in Pinellas County, Florida. What’s Going to Show Up on My Background Check?

 While your arrest may not have resulted in a conviction, reliving the details of your arrest when applying for a new job, college, or apartment and not knowing the extent of what will be shared may shake your confidence and put you in an uncomfortable situation.

 As in most cases, knowledge is power, and understanding what is public record is no exception.
-As the best drug crime defense attorneys in St. Petersburg, the professionals at Russo, Pelletier & Sullivan P.A compiled the following information so you can confidently know what any background check will hold, regardless of your arrest’s outcome.
+As the best drug crime defense attorneys in St. Petersburg, the professionals at The Law Offices of Marc N. Pelletier P.A compiled the following information so you can confidently know what any background check will hold, regardless of your arrest’s outcome.

 What Is Going To Show Up On My Background Check?